Curtis-Cochran/RunAnalysis/README.md

 download.file(fileUrl,destfile="c:/DataScienceFiles/DataScience_Project/samsungdata.zip")
 unzip("c:/DataScienceFiles/DataScience_Project/samsungdata.zip",overwrite=TRUE,unzip="internal")

+###run_analysis.R
-###run_analysis.R - use this script to process the raw data into the run_analysis tidy dataset
+Use this script to process the raw data into the run_analysis tidy dataset.
 This script takes data from UCI HAR and provides a tiny data set with averages for mean and standard deviation for each subject and activity

 ####assigning variables to the various files